dmpop/lilut/README.md

 2. Create a feature branch using the `git checkout -b new-feature` command
 3. Add your new feature or fix bugs and run the `git commit -am 'Add a new feature'` command to commit changes
 4. Push changes using the `git push origin new-feature` command
-5. Submit a merge request
+5. Submit a pull request

 ## Author